H3AR7B3A7/NextJS-Course/README.md

 - The shell leaves holes where dynamic content will load in async.
 - The async holes are loaded in parallel, reducing the overall load time of the page.

-The great thing about Partial Prerendering is that you don't need to change your code to use it.
+The great thing about Partial Pre-rendering is that you don't need to change your code to use it.
 As long as you're using Suspense to wrap the dynamic parts of your route, Next.js will know which parts of your route are static and which are dynamic.

-Note: To learn more about how Partial Prerendering can be configured, see the [Partial Prerendering (experimental) documentation](https://nextjs.org/docs/app/api-reference/next-config-js/partial-prerendering) or try the [Partial Prerendering template and demo](https://vercel.com/templates/next.js/partial-prerendering-nextjs).
+Note: To learn more about how Partial Pre-rendering can be configured, see the [Partial Pre-rendering (experimental) documentation](https://nextjs.org/docs/app/api-reference/next-config-js/partial-prerendering) or try the [Partial Pre-rendering template and demo](https://vercel.com/templates/next.js/partial-prerendering-nextjs).
 It's important to note that this feature is experimental and not yet ready for production deployment.

 ## Search & Pagination